Home » Business Email Etiquette Articles » Should You Use Emojis in Business Email?

 Regarding daily business email communications, the basic guideline is to use emojis or emoticons sparingly and with discretion — if at all.
 However, some have argued that there is, under no conditions, a place to use emojis in a business email.

 With that said, each business and corporate culture is different.
 Therefore, not all the guidelines I discuss on this blog are hard and fast rules every business must abide by.
+Again, discretion.

-Using Your Better Judgement
+Using Your Better Judgment

 As with anything, using your better judgment is vital.
 Business Email Etiquette is a set of guidelines.
 These are not “set in stone” rules.
-Discretion is key.

 Nor do I use them with those I prefer to maintain a strictly professional tone.
 I’m pretty easygoing, and “strictly professional” is the exception, not the rule.